stacks-network/docs/_core/smart/tutorial-counter.md

     counterClient = new Client("SP3GWX3NE58KXHESRYE4DYQ1S31PQJTCRXB3PE9SB.counter", "counter", provider);
     ```

-    That tells us that the new smart contract is named `counter` and that we need to start by creating a new file for the smart contract: `contracts/counter.clar`.
+    That tells us that the new smart contract is named `counter` and that the referenced smart contract should be found in the following file: `contracts/counter.clar`.
 Note that the `contracts` folder is assumed as the base folder and that every Clarity file has the suffix `.clar`.

-2. Let's create the new file:

-    ```shell
-    touch contracts/counter.clar
-    ```
+    The file was already created during the project setup.

-3. With the editor of your choice, open the file and add the following lines of code:
+2. With the editor of your choice, open the file and add the following lines of code:

     ```cl
     (define-data-var counter int 0)

     (define-public (get-counter)
       (ok (var-get counter))
     )
     ```